Driving to Europe this summer? Here's how to prepare for your road trip – and what to do in the event of a breakdown.

 Remember not to panic – just treat the breakdown abroad as you would in the UK.
 This means pulling over to a hard shoulder, if possible, and moving yourself and passengers to a safe spot, ideally behind a barrier at the side of the road.

 ‘It’s incredibly important to get out of the vehicle safely, and stand away from and behind the stopped car, when you break down on a motorway anywhere in Europe,’ says Dave Redmond, underwriting manager at LV=.

 Taking note of that country's emergency number and keeping it in the car is also wise, although it is typically 112 throughout most of Europe.

 Good European breakdown cover will not only have an emergency breakdown vehicle dispatched to your location, it will also recover a stricken vehicle so make sure to keep that number in the car too.
 The phone number for European breakdown may be different abroad to make it cheaper to call.

-Make sure you read the small print of any policy: are you liable for hire vehicle and accommodation costs if your car decides it's too cold?
+Make sure you read the small print of any policy: are you liable for hire vehicle and accommodation costs if your car breaks down?

-From a safe place, it will be possible to seek further assistance or use a public phone if, for some reason, your mobile phone isn't working.
+From a safe place, it will be possible to seek further assistance or use a public phone if your mobile phone isn't working.
 Just be sure to have the specific European number of your breakdown provider handy.

 ‘When it is safe to do so, many countries require that you place a warning triangle behind your vehicle to warn other motorists, then get your passengers to a safe place.